-Illinois State University has a license issued from the State of Illinois Department of Nuclear Safety (IDNS) permitting qualified persons to use certain approved radioactive materials in their research programs.
+Illinois State University has a license issued from the Illinois Emergency Management Agency (IEMA) permitting qualified persons to use certain approved radioactive materials in their research programs.
 The University's Radiation Safety Committee accomplishes the administration of the use of these materials permitted by the license.

-This committee has as Chairman, Mr. John Goodman, Interim Director of Environmental Health and Safety (EHS).
+This committee has a Chairman, Mr. John Goodman, Director of Environmental Health and Safety (EHS).
 Other members of the committee are the Radiation Safety Officer and representatives from Health Services, Chemistry and Biology.

 The safety of individuals from the effects of both X-ray and radioisotope exposure is the responsibility of the principal user.
 However, Environmental Health and Safety has been given the responsibility of overseeing the program and maintaining the license for the use of the isotopes and X-rays.